Statement on Slavery and Human Trafficking

 2. Our business and supply chains

-White & Case is a global law firm comprising the four entities referred to above and their related partnerships and associations (the “Firm”).
+White & Case is a global law firm comprising the five entities referred to above and their related partnerships and associations (the "Firm").
 Our business activities centre around the provision of legal services to clients globally.
-Please click here for a list of our offices and the jurisdictions in which we operate.
+Please click here for a list of our offices and the jurisdictions in which we operate.2

 Our key suppliers are businesses that provide the goods and services we need (i) to operate our offices; and (ii) to support the provision of legal services to our clients.

-Our Global Citizenship Committee was launched in 2022 with the mission of elevating the Firm’s commitment to Global Citizenship and unifying our people through a shared sense of responsibility for our local, regional and global communities.
+Our Global Citizenship Committee has the mission of elevating the Firm's commitment to Global Citizenship and unifying our people through a shared sense of responsibility for our local, regional and global communities.
 Our Responsible Business Subcommittee leads on ESG and sustainability efforts across our operations, which includes ensuring the risk of modern slavery is minimised in our business and supply chain.
-Our Subcommittee has a core membership of our General Counsels, partners, associates, procurement and other business services professionals from across the Firm.
+The Responsible Business Subcommittee has a core membership of our General Counsels, partners, associates, procurement team members and other business services professionals from across the Firm.
+In 2022, we appointed a Global Environmental Sustainability Manager to oversee sustainability practices across the Firm.
+To meet its objectives, the Responsible Business Subcommittee also leverages the knowledge of our ESG and Sustainability practices, including their awareness of best practice in different markets around the world.
+The Firm's relationships with its suppliers are directly managed by the Global Procurement team.

 3. Policies